Bloomsbury Institute

 Bloomsbury Institute launched an in-house radio station, Bloomsbury Radio, in 2020.
 The station broadcasts a range of programmes and provides opportunities for students who wish to train as presenters as well as off-air in production, scheduling and compliance.

 In 2019, the Office for Students refused the institute's application for registration, which meant that its students could not apply for student loans.
 The Office for Students gave the reasons as concerns about the drop-out rate and graduate employment rate.
 The director of the Office for Students was reported as saying that this decision was '"completely unprecedented" adding that the reputational consequences are "quite severe"'.
 In 2020, Bloomsbury Institute won a landmark case against the Office for Students.
 In August 2020, the Court of Appeal overturned the Office for Students’ decision to not include Bloomsbury Institute on the register of providers, and ordered the Office for Students to reconsider Bloomsbury's application for registration.

 Bloomsbury Institute is partnered with Unlock, as part of their 'Ban the Box' campaign.
 In 2019, they became the first higher education provider in the UK to no longer ask anyone wishing to study at the Institute to disclose past criminal convictions.

 Bloomsbury Institute is regularly reviewed by the Quality Assurance Agency.
 The last full review, in October 2015, noted that there had been a change of validator for degree programmes from the University of South Wales and Cardiff Metropolitan University to the University of Northampton.
 The review found that the institute met UK expectations for the maintenance of academics standards, for the quality of student learning opportunities and for the quality of information about learning opportunities, and commended the institute for its enhancement of student learning opportunities.
 A monitoring visit in 2016 find that all recommendations of the 2015 report had been implemented in full.

-It also noted that the new admissions policy in place from February 2016 was "underpinned by a commitment to fair access", and that 65% of students were from black and ethnic minorities background and 20% declared a disability.
+The Institute's UKVI Sponsorship license was suspended on 9 June 2026, as a result, it had to suspend recruitment of international students.
+The license was fully revoked on 5 August 2026..